A Remark on Gelfand Duality for Spectral Triples: The Metric Functor

-Here we present the main result of this paper.
-We denote by ab-$\Sf^m$ the full subcategory of $\Sf^m$ of \emph{direct sums of irreducible Abelian spectral triples}\footnote{In a completely similar way we will denote by ab-$\Sf$ the full subcategory of direct sums of irreducible Abelian spectral triples in $\Sf$. }. \begin{theorem} The metric Connes-Rennie-Varilly functor is an anti-equivalence between the categories $\Mf$ and ab-$\Sf^m$. \end{theorem} \begin{proof} The functor $\Cg$ is faithful: if $\Cg_f=\Cg_g$ for two smooth isometries $f,g: M_1\to M_2$, then $f^\bullet=g^\bullet$ as morphisms of pre-C*-algebras and hence they coincide also when uniquely extend to morphisms of C*-algebras of continuous functions and the result $f=g$ follows from Gel'fand duality theorem.
+\begin{theorem} The metric functor $\Cg$ is an anti-equivalence between the categories $\Mf$ and AS-$\Sf^m$. \end{theorem} \begin{proof} The functor $\Cg$ is faithful: if $\Cg_f=\Cg_g$ for two smooth isometries $f,g: M_1\to M_2$, then $f^\bullet=g^\bullet$ as morphisms of pre-C*-algebras and hence they coincide also when uniquely extend to morphisms of C*-algebras of continuous functions and the result $f=g$ follows from Gel'fand duality theorem.

 The functor $\Cg$ is full: if $\phi: \Cg(M_2)\to\Cg(M_1)$ is a metric morphism in $\Sf^m$, as a homomorphisms of pre-C* algebras of smooth functions, $\phi$ extends uniquely to a morphism of C*-algebras of continuous functions and, from Gel'fand duality theorem, there exists a unique continuous function $f: M_1\to M_2$ such that $f^\bullet=\phi$.
 From the fact that $f^\bullet$ maps smooth functions on $M_2$ to smooth functions on $M_1$ it follows that $f$ is a smooth function between manifolds.
 Since $\phi$ also preserves the spectral distances, it follows that $f$ is a smooth metric isometry hence a Riemannian isometry.